pinkipie11/react-slider/README.md

-# custom slider in React feat Framer Motion using { useRef, useEffect, useState } hooks
+# custom slider in React feat Framer Motion

-React project from from developedbyed yt channel.
+React project from from developedbyed yt channel using { useRef, useEffect, useState } hooks.